Colorado State Highway 470

-State Highway 470 (C-470, SH 470) is a state highway located in the southwestern portion of the Denver Metro Area.
+State Highway 470 (SH 470, known locally as C-470) is a freeway located in the southwestern portion of the Denver Metro Area.
 It is also the southwestern portion of the Denver Metro area's beltway.
 SH 470 begins at US 6 in Golden and heads south interchanging Interstate 70 and then US 285 outside Morrison.
 After leaving Morrison, it then heads east passing by Littleton and through Highlands Ranch before interchanging Interstate 25 in Lone Tree, where the freeway continues as a tollway and where the state highway designation ends.